pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Static metadata (:file:`setup.cfg`) should be preferred.
-Dynamic metadata (:file:`setup.py`) should be used only as an escape hatch when absolutely necessary. :file:`setup.py` used to be required, but can be omitted in modern setuptools.
+Dynamic metadata (:file:`setup.py`) should be used only as an escape hatch when absolutely necessary. :file:`setup.py` used to be required, but can be omitted with newer versions of setuptools and pip.

 .. tab:: :file:`setup.cfg` (static)